 How should this medicine be used?

-Emtricitabine comes as a capsule, a tablet, and a solution (liquid) to take by mouth.
+Emtricitabine comes as a capsule and an oral solution (liquid) to take by mouth.
 It is usually taken once a day with or without food.
 Take emtricitabine at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take emtricitabine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Emtricitabine controls HIV infection but does not cure it.
 Continue to take emtricitabine even if you feel well.
 Do not stop taking emtricitabine without talking to your doctor.
 When your supply of emtricitabine starts to run low, get more from your doctor or pharmacist.
 If you miss doses or stop taking emtricitabine, your condition may become more difficult to treat.